RibirX/Ribir/docs/en/introduction.md

 };
 ```

 In the above example, we declared a `Text` and used the `pipe!` macro to directly associate the visibility of `Text` with `show_hi`.
-But this association will be eliminated when the view is constructed, because `show_hi` always remains unchanged - it has no write source.
+But this association will be removed when the view is constructed because `show_hi` has no written source.
 Therefore, Ribir constructs a simple static view.

 ### Reliability

 Unlike general GUI frameworks that use inheritance and do not have any type constraints except base class inheritance, Ribir builds views based on widget composition and relies on the types between parent and child widgets to constrain whether and how to compose them.
-You can standardize your own child types, so many errors can be reported at compile time instead of being checked at runtime.
+You can standardize your child types, so many errors can be reported at compile time instead of being checked at runtime.

 ## What is the current status of Ribir?

 ### Stability

-The core framework of Ribir is in a basically stable state, and the API and syntax will be iterated with a cautious attitude.
+The core framework of Ribir is in a stable state, and the API and syntax will be iterated with a cautious attitude.
 Although the widget library already has many available widgets, it is still in a very rough state, and each version will have major changes.

 ### Platform coverage